MicrosoftDocs/well-architected/well-architected/reliability/identify-flows.md

 - *Process owner*: Director of Platform.

-- *Stakeholders*: Sales department, Platform team, Data team.
+- *Stakeholders*: Sales department, platform team, data team.

-- *Escalation path*: Data team, Data team on-call engineer, Platform team on-call engineer.
+- *Escalation path*: Data team, data team on-call engineer, platform team on-call engineer.

-- *Business impact*: This flow is part of the critical path for revenue generating transactions for the business.
-This flow requires high availability because call center employees can't processtickets purchases if this flow isn't working properly.
-If this flow isn't available, it directly affects revenue and reputation.
-This is a key process that the business expects 99.9% uptime for, including during extended business hours.
+- *Business impact*: This flow is integral to the critical path of revenue-generating transactions for the business.
+High availability is essential, as call center employees rely on this flow to process ticket purchases.
+In recognition of its importance, the business mandates a 99.9% uptime for this flow, which includes extended business hours.

 - *Criticality rating*: High.